Just5KY/homey/README.md

 **Work in progress!
 Not ready yet.**

 Homey is a simple home server dashboard loosely inspired by Homer.
-Manage running docker containers via portainer, access all your services, view weather forecasts, and play with a 3D spinning house - all from one cozy page!
+Manage (start/stop/restart) docker containers via portainer, access all your services, view weather forecasts, and play with a 3D spinning house - all from one cozy page!
 Built with:

 * SASS (layout; frontend)
 * Vue (reactive single page design)